The Complete Guide to Hiking the Narrows in Zion (Gear, Permits, Tips, and more!)

 DecemberNovember 5th

-To reserve a top-down backpacking permit, go to this page on the National Park Service website and select one of the “Narrows Site” options from the Resource Area drop-down menu (the numbers correspond to these campsites).
-You’ll be directed to the availability calendar—green dates are available and red dates are not.
-Select your date, then log in to pay the $5 reservation fee.
+To reserve a top-down backpacking permit, go to this page on the National Park Service website, choose your group size, and then choose your site number and date from the availability calendar (the numbers correspond to these campsites).
+Then log in to pay the $5 reservation fee.

-To reserve a top-down day hiking permit, go to this page on the National Park Service website and select “Virgin Narrows Dayuse Trail From Top” from the Resource Area drop-down menu.
-You’ll be directed to the availability calendar—green dates are available and red dates are not.
-Select your date, then log in to pay the $5 reservation fee.
+To reserve a top-down day hiking permit, go to this page on the National Park Service website and select “Virgin Narrows Day Use Trail From Top” from the drop-down menu under “Available Permits” and your group size.
+The availability calendar will update, then you can make your date selection and log in to pay the $5 reservation fee.

 To pick up and purchase your permit, head to the visitors center the day before your hike or the day of your hike.
 The visitors center is usually open 8am-5pm (double check here), so if you plan to get an early start, go the day before.
 The person listed as the reservation holder must pick up the permit in person at the Visitor Center Wilderness Desk and pay the permit fee (this is in addition to the reservation fee already paid): $15.00 for 1 to 2 people, $20.00 for 3 to 7 people, or $25.00 for 8 to 12 people.